Before Your First Visit FAQs

-Simply call us at (206) 545-4322 between 8:00 a.m. and 6:00 p.m., Monday through Friday, and choose option 2 to be connected to our front desk.
+To schedule a consultation if you have been referred to ASOC, call us at (206) 545-4322 between 8:00 a.m. and 6:00 p.m., Monday through Friday, and choose option 2 to be connected to our front desk.
 One of our referral coordinators will help you find a day and time that works best for you.

 The state of Washington requires that every veterinarian establish a doctor-patient relationship before making a diagnosis, prescribing medication, or providing treatment.
 This means that one of our surgeons must perform an examination, and consult with you regarding all treatment options that may be appropriate for your pet’s condition.
 This is the same procedure followed in human medicine, where a patient always consults with a surgeon before going to the operating room.

-- Any current x-ray, MRI or CT scan images – We’ll also call your veterinarian to have diagnostic images sent to us directly.
+- Any current x-ray, MRI, or CT scan images – We’ll also call your veterinarian to have diagnostic images sent to us directly.

 Please fill out our new client form.
 If you like, you can print it at home, fill it out, and bring it along.
 Otherwise, you’re welcome to fill it out when you arrive.
 In this case, please be prepared to list any medications you are currently giving your pet.